Back to prior page

 He did about three years of stage/repertory work, and his first film was in 1912 for Selig.
 More film work followed at Lubin and Selig, and it was at Universal circa 1917 that he met Priscilla Dean, and they married in 1920.
 Oakman enlisted in the US Army Artillery during World War I, and was discharged as a Corporal.
 In the mid 1920s, there were marriage problems and a divorce.
 Oakman briefly returned to the New York stage but returned to Hollywood and film work.
 There were two more marriages and two divorces.

 While Oakman did westerns, he's probably best remembered wearing a suit or tuxedo, and portraying a gangster, a slick crook, a gambler or a detective.
 As mentioned, his film career began around 1912, and he worked in about 150 silents.
 His sound era appearances amount to about 125 films, of which 36 are westerns and 16 are serials.
-Nearly half of those sound B westerns were 1930s Tim McCoy adventures at Columbia, Puritan and Monogram.
+Nearly half of his sound B westerns were 1930s Tim McCoy adventures at Columbia, Puritan and Monogram.

 Some memorable Oakman roles in oaters and serials:

 By 1940, Oakman had slowed down because of heart problems, and his credited and uncredited roles during the decade of the 1940s amounts to only thirty or so films.
 He and producer Sam Katzman must have been friends as Sam used Oakman frequently at both Monogram and Columbia: he was in three Bela Lugosi cheapy horror films, one of which included the East Side Kids; he did two other East Side Kids comedies; and he also worked in seven Katzman cliffhangers.
 Oakman's last work was in the Katzman produced SUPERMAN (Columbia serial, 1948).
-During those later years, Oakman was the assistant manager at a theater in North Hollywood.
+During those later years, he was the assistant manager at a theater in North Hollywood.

-One other tidbit on Oakman - I checked Jack Mathis' Republic Confidential - Volume 2 - The Players (published by Jack in 1992), and was surprised that Oakman did only two at Republic, DARKEST AFRICA (Republic serial, 1936) and THE LONE RANGER RIDES AGAIN (Republic serial, 1939).
+One other tidbit on Oakman - I checked Jack Mathis' Republic Confidential - Volume 2 - The Players (published by Jack in 1992), and was surprised that Oakman did only two at Republic Pictures, DARKEST AFRICA (Republic serial, 1936) and THE LONE RANGER RIDES AGAIN (Republic serial, 1939).
 Mathis also lists a third title with Oakman - the short MEET THE STARS #8: STARS PAST AND PRESENT (Republic, 1941).

 Wheeler Oakman passed away from a heart ailment at his North Hollywood home on March 19, 1949.